 The vision training was initiated in 2010 for baseline concussion testing and performance enhancement.
-Also, we published our results on the performance enhancement associated with vision training of baseball players where batting performance was enhanced.
-For football, the Dynavision and strobe glasses were the main vision training methods used as this was being done as part of concussion management and position specific performance enhancement.
+Also, we published our results on the performance enhancement associated with vision training of baseball players where batting performance was enhanced.14 For football, the Dynavision and strobe glasses were the main vision training methods used, as this was being done as part of concussion management and position-specific performance enhancement.

-Empirical evidence indicates that the vision training, which included ocular motor and visual conditioning, led to an improvement in the control and fidelity of the extra ocular and intra ocular muscles of the eyes.
-12-14, 17, 20-24 This likely included an improvement in muscle memory for the arms to hit the buttons effectively.
-The eyes were able to more precisely "focus" on a point, remain there and give the brain better information concerning information from peripheral visual fields.
-This to an extent, this may be what the athletes use during competition to increase awareness of where that point is in physical space.
+Empirical evidence indicates that the vision training, which included ocular motor and visual conditioning, led to an improvement in the control and fidelity of the extraocular and intraocular muscles of the eyes.
+12-14,17,20-24 This likely included an improvement in muscle memory for the arms to hit the buttons effectively.
+The eyes were able more precisely to "focus" on a point, to remain there, and to give the brain better input concerning information from peripheral visual fields.
+This, to an extent, may be what the athletes use during competition to increase awareness of where that point is in physical space.
+14,15,24